MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 ### Database and backups

 [!INCLUDE [prod_short](includes/prod_short.md)] uses Azure SQL Database as the database technology for its environments.

 Azure SQL Database, Microsoft's cloud-based relational database service, is used as the best-of-breed service for transactional workloads of Business Central.
 Azure SQL Database is always running on the latest stable version of the SQL Server database engine and patched OS, with 99.99% availability.
-Working behind the scenes, it provides Business Central with the following benefits: high availability, rich business continuity and disaster recovery options, local and regional redundancy, backup and restore options, advanced performance analyses and tuning capabilities, schema management, efficient resource utilization, dynamic scalability features to accommodate fluctuating workloads, robust security protocols to safeguard sensitive data, and much more.
+Azure SQL Database works behind the scenes to provide Business Central with the following benefits: high availability, rich business continuity and disaster recovery options, local and regional redundancy, backup and restore options, advanced performance analyses and tuning capabilities, schema management, efficient resource utilization, dynamic scalability features to accommodate fluctuating workloads, robust security protocols to safeguard sensitive data, and much more.
 To learn more about how Azure SQL Database keeps workloads running smoothly, go to [High availability for Azure SQL Database](/azure/azure-sql/database/high-availability-sla).

 Azure SQL Database protects [!INCLUDE [prod_short](includes/prod_short.md)] production and sandbox environments by taking automatic backups that it keeps for 28 days.
 Administrators can use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to restore the environment to any specific point in time in the past 28 days.
 To learn more about restoring an environment, go to [Restoring an Environment in the Admin Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).